sim590/lain-wiki/alsabar.md

 `notify` | The notification | function
 `update` | Update state | function

-In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
-By setting `followtag` to `true` it will be shown on the currently focused tag screen.
+### Keybindings

-You can control the widget with key bindings like these:
+You can control the widget with keybindings like these:

 ```lua
 -- ALSA volume control